 8 Guidelines, Preface.

-11 Toronto Real Estate Board v.
-Commissioner of Competition, 23 August 2018, case 37932, dismissing application for leave to appeal 2017 FCA 236.
-The TREB case followed an earlier, successful challenge against the Canadian Real Estate Association (CREA) arising from allegations that CREA and its members had used their control of the MLS and related trademarks to impose exclusionary restrictions that inhibited or prevented fee-for-service, flat-fee and other 'reduced service' models from effectively competing in the residential real estate services market.
+12 Toronto Real Estate Board v.
+Commissioner of Competition (TREB), 23 August 2018, Case 37932, dismissing application for leave to appeal 2017 FCA 236.
+The TREB case followed an earlier, successful challenge against the Canadian Real Estate Association (CREA) arising from allegations that CREA and its members had used their control of a multiple listing service (MLS) and related trademarks to impose exclusionary restrictions that inhibited or prevented fee-for-service, flat-fee and other 'reduced service' models from effectively competing in the residential real estate services market.
 The CREA case was resolved by way of a consent agreement filed with the Tribunal in 2010 that prohibits CREA from adopting, maintaining or enforcing discriminatory rules for a period of 10 years (The Commissioner of Competition v.
-The Canadian Real Estate Association, Consent Agreement, CT-2010-002: www.ct-tc.gc.ca/CasesAffaires/CasesDetails-eng.asp?CaseID=325).
+The Canadian Real Estate Association, Consent Agreement, CT-2010-002: https://decisions.ct-tc.gc.ca/ct-tc/cdo/en/item/463512/index.do).

 14 Among other considerations, the Tribunal in its April 2016 decision found that the restrictions substantially reduced the degree of non-price competition in the supply of MLS-based residential real estate brokerage services, relative to the degree that otherwise would likely exist.